 The engagement of posterior white columns and posterior nerve roots in syphilitic degenerative disease termed tabes dorsalis results in loss of awareness of position.
 The patient is unable to identify the position or movements of his lower limbs unless he sees them.
 So, when he’s requested to stand up with his feet together and eyes closed, he staggers and falls as he can not keep his ideal position because of deficiency of proprioceptive info (Romberg’s signal).

-The spinocerebellar fibres can be found in the lateral white column of the cord and are splitted into 2 tracts: posterior spinocerebellar tract and anterior spinocerebellar tract.
+The spinocerebellar fibres can be found in the lateral white column of the cord and are split into 2 tracts: posterior spinocerebellar tract and anterior spinocerebellar tract.

 according to their location in the cord.
 They carry unconscious proprioceptive sensations from cord to the cerebellum and play an essential part in muscular coordination.